cdosen/ranked-pairs/readme.md

     - For every candidate, make a new row with their name
     - Columns are ints that go from 0 to num_candidates with 1 being the worst, 0 abstain
     - Last question must be a short answer question that holds voter ID (it doesn't have to be the last question, it just has to be a question)
     - Get the URL from the pre-fill link such that values appended to the URL automatically fill in "voter ID".
-You might need to "inspect element" to do this on your browser.
+You will need to "inspect element" to do this on your browser.
 Make sure you are pretending to fill out a ballot when doing this.
+Inspect element on the box, and look for an attribute in the code that has "entry.xxx" where xxx is some number.
+Add that to the url and make sure the url looks like below:
     - This URL looks something like: https://docs.google.com/forms/d/xxx...xxx/viewform?entry.xxx...xxx=
+    - I recommend testing this url by adding the letter a at the end of it, and then going to that page when not logged in to your google account.
+If you see the letter a in the box pre-filled out, it worked.
+Just make sure to remove the letter a from the url before sending it out.
     - Suggested survey options: shuffle row order, disable all confirmation page links
     - hide show summary of responses
-    - Make sure every row is required to have a value.
-A Null value is not currently supported
-    - In the voter ID question, require response to be a number greater than 999.
+    - the voter id input box must have the phrase "voter id" contained within the title of it. it is not case sensitive

 # License